Los Angeles' Community Plans

 The City’s Community Plans are designed to address a range of topics, from housing and mobility to open space and jobs.
 This breadth requires a delicate balance between incentivizing new development and conserving existing resources.
 As a result, the process of drafting new Plans opens the doors for thoughtful and creative new tools for managing historic resources and reinforcing neighborhood character.

 Los Angeles’ City Council voted in February 2017 to establish a new schedule for revising the Community Plans every six years.
 The City has also allocated $1.5 million in new annual funding to expand its planning staff after years of budget cuts.

 The City is actively revising the following Community Plans:

 The following New Community Plans have been adopted:

-The Conservancy is closely following the New Community Plans program and will continue to work with the City to incorporate meaningful protections for historic resources and older neighborhoods.
-For more information about the our positions on the proposed plans, click on the links to our comment letters in the column to the left.
+The Conservancy closely follows the New Community Plans program and will continue to work with the City to incorporate meaningful protections for historic resources and older neighborhoods.
+For more information about our positions on the proposed plans, click on the links to our comment letters in the column to the left.